kirwaboit/rwakiPython/Bash/README.md

 - Don't use `cat` , to see contents of as directory or a file, use `less` just remember to use 'q' to exit when done!

+## Troubleshooting

+- If you ever get stuck in in a "less" text editor
+  - CTRL + C first to clear all other text that you have tried to input. then
+    :q
+    to exit from it.
+- Blank linux screen?
+  - use ctrl + c to exit out of that

 ## TODO

 - So there is a ways to print values on a new line e.g